Photo: ECC Ozonesonde being launched in Fairbanks, Alaska. Photo courtesy of NOAA/ESRL Global Monitoring Division.

-The DMT/EN-SCI Electrochemical Concentration Cell (ECC) ozonesonde is a lightweight, compact, and inexpensive balloon-borne instrument for measuring atmospheric ozone.
-Developed by Dr. Walter Komhyr and sold for decades by EN-SCI Corporation, it is now manufactured exclusively by DMT.
+The DMT/EN-SCI ECC Ozonesonde was developed by Dr. Walter Komhyr and sold for decades by EN-SCI Corporation.
+It is now manufactured exclusively by DMT.

 Unlike some ozonesondes, ECC sondes do not require an external electrical potential.
 The ECC gets its driving electromotive force from the difference in the concentration of the potassium iodide solutions in the instrument’s cathode and anode chambers.
 When ozone enters the sensor, iodine is formed in the cathode half cell.
 The cell then converts the iodine to iodide, a process during which electrons flow in the cell’s external circuit.
 By measuring the electron flow (i.e., the cell current) and the rate at which ozone enters the cell per unit time, ozone concentrations can be calculated.